Statistical Models for Repeated Categorical Ratings: The R Package rater: Models

-The hyper-parameters defining these prior probability distributions are: \begin{itemize} \item $\alpha$: a vector of length $K$ with all elements greater than 0 \item $\beta$: a $K \times K$ matrix with all elements greater than 0, with $\beta_k$ referring to the $k$th row of this matrix. \end{itemize}
+\begin{itemize} \item \(\alpha\): a vector of length \(K\) with all elements greater than 0 \item \(\beta\): a \(K \times K\) matrix with all elements greater than 0, with \(\beta_k\) referring to the \(k\)th row of this matrix. \end{itemize}

-We use the following default values for these hyper-parameters in \pkg{rater}: $\alpha_k = 3$ for $k \in \{1, \dots, K\}$, and
+We use the following default values for these hyper-parameters in \CRANpkg{rater}: \(\alpha_k = 3\) for \(k \in \{1, \dots, K\}\), and

-Here, $N$ corresponds to an approximate pseudocount of hypothetical prior observations and $p$ an approximate probability of a correct rating (applied uniformly across all raters and categories).
-This affords us the flexibility to centre the prior on a particular assumed accuracy (via $p$) as well as tune how informative the prior will be (via $N$).
-In \pkg{rater} we set the default values to be $N = 8$ and $p = 0.6$, reflecting a weakly held belief that the raters are somewhat accurate.
-A derivation of this prior is shown in \autoref{app:prior}.
+Here, \(N\) corresponds to an approximate pseudocount of hypothetical prior observations and \(p\) an approximate probability of a correct rating (applied uniformly across all raters and categories).
+This affords us the flexibility to centre the prior on a particular assumed accuracy (via \(p\)) as well as tune how informative the prior will be (via \(N\)).
+In \CRANpkg{rater} we set the default values to be \(N = 8\) and \(p = 0.6\), reflecting a weakly held belief that the raters are have a better than coin-flip chance of choosing the correct class.
+This should be suitable for many datasets, where the number of categories is small, for example, less than ten.
+This default would, however, be optimistic if the number of categories is very large, for example, one hundred.
+In that case it would make sense for the user to specify a more realistic prior (see \hyperlink{sec:different-models-priors}{Section 7.5}).
+A derivation of the default prior specification is shown in \hyperlink{sec:hyper-parameters}{Section 4.2}.

+We can also write the Dawid--Skene model in notation that does not assume the data are balanced.
+Let \(I\), \(J\), \(K\) be as above.
+Let \(N\) be the total number of ratings in the dataset (previously we had the special case \(N = I \cdot J\)).
+Define the following quantities relating to the \(n\)th rating: it was performed by rater \(j_n\), who rated item \(i_n\), and the rating itself is \(y_n\).
+We can now write the Dawid--Skene model as: